-10.4 USER REPAIR POLICY
+10.2 USER REPAIR POLICY

-Due to the sophisticated nature of this computer contro l and low level amplification, we do not recommend that the user attempt to make repairs, except by way of boar d replacement.
+Due to the sophisticated nature of this computer control and low level amplification, we do not recommend that the user attempt to make repairs.
 Specialized equipment is necessary to find the subtle problems that occur with these circuits, and to recalibrate them to original specifications.
-Schematics can be provided, however, to assist in finding certain power voltages and input/output pin numbers, as well a s for the unusual situation where no other alternative is available, or
+Schematics can be provided, however, to assist in finding certain power voltages and input/output pin numbers, as well as for the unusual situation where no other alternative is available, or custom modifications are warranted.